 This growth continued on, and in 2012, the Mission opened up its first Senior Care Centre – a day care center for elderly residents in the Yishun community.
 Following this, the Enhanced Eldercare Programme and Dementia Day Care Centre @ Woodlands was commenced in 2013.

-For its dedication in serving the needs of the community, in March 2015, the Mission was awarded status as an Institute of a Public Character, and has continued to seek further ways to help those in need.
+For its dedication in serving the needs of the community, in February 2018, the Mission received a full 3-year renewal of its status as an Institute of a Public Character,.